-All UML diagrams appearing in this document follow the guidance as documented in OGC OWS Common 2.0 section 5.2.
+All UML diagrams appearing in this document follow the guidance as documented in OGC OWS Common 2.0 section 5.2. ref OGC 06-121r9

 Data dictionary tables

 The UML model data dictionary is specified herein in a series of tables.
 The contents of the columns in these tables follow the guidance as documented in OGC OWS Common 2.0 section 5.5.